 July 3rd was the day that the war changed.
 In Mississippi, Pemberton finally replaced futile hope with action and sent word to Grant that he would ask for peace in return for giving up his position.
 True to his nature, Grant first demanded total surrender which would have met Pemberton’s almost thirty-thousand troops would be prisoners of war.
 As the day wore on, Grant realized the obvious.
 Dealing with thirty thousand prisoners of war would cripple his own army.
 He agreed to a turnover of arms and order from Pemberton to the troops that they return to their homes and not fight again.
 Vicksburg and the Mississippi now belonged to the Union.

-To the North, fifteen thousand of the South's best waited for George Pickett's order to charge.
+To the North, fifteen thousand of the South’s best waited for George Pickett’s order to charge.
 While they waited, an artillery barrage the likes of which man had never seen occurred.
 Unbeknownst to the assembled rebel infantry, inferior equipment and leadership meant their fusillade had been more impressive for its display than its effect.
 The Union position had not been harmed when in the early afternoon the call to advance came.
-They got as far as a low stone wall around which some could take cover.
+The rebels got as far as a low stone wall around which some could take cover.
 But the superior position and firepower from Meade could not be overcome; almost any man above a crouch was cut down.
 With casualties approaching 50%, the South retreated.

 On the Fourth of July that was “four score and seven” from the nation’s founding, the fields of Gettysburg were filled with the dead and dying.
 And those may have been the lucky ones; amputations by the hundreds without the benefit of anesthesia or adequate pain killers were happening in both camps.
 A combined 8,000 men died on the field and 32,000 more were wounded.
 Those numbers are staggering enough until we remember the nation, including the Confederacy, was a tenth the size of America today.
 In other words, a battle of the same magnitude today would mean 400,000 casualties.
 The Vicksburg campaign added 50% to these numbers as well as an example of cruelty that would be impossible for generations of southerners to forget.